leyfeld/Click-Remote/README.md

 - iOS app connects to macOS app over local TCP.
 - Default server port: `4717`.

+## Notes

+- The iOS app uses Camera permission only for QR pairing.
+- The iOS app uses Local Network permission to connect to your Mac.
+- The macOS app must have Accessibility permission to send system key/mouse events.

 ## Requirements

 - Xcode 15+